 The extra features now available include a MiniPod with AHRS sensor and a version with the GNSS and AHRS sensor combined.
 In addition, the system now provides integration of external GNSS corrections from the vessel to the MiniPod for increased positional accuracy.
 The wireless operating range of all units can also be increased from 800m to 2000m with the addition of a further external antenna.

-Though designed for operation on a floating catamaran, hydrophone etc., the MiniPod range will survive immersion to 50m.
+Though designed for operation on a floating catamaran, hydrophone or trencher etc., the MiniPod range will survive immersion to 50m.
 Each is only 170mm in length and 115mm diameter, and can be cabled linked to the host equipment for its power supply or powered by an optional external submersible battery pack for up to 10 days operation.

 The vessel based, compact, easily integrated wireless receiver unit can receive data from up to four MiniPods supplying a single GNSS string at 10Hz refresh rate.
 Its custom software allows for easy configuration of the received data to merge with standard third party survey packages.